sinaahmadi/wergor/README.md

 # Transliteration system for Kurdish

 [Wergor](https://github.com/sinaahmadi/wergor) is a transliteration system for Sorani Kurdish Latin-based and Arabic-based orthographies.
 In this first version, we have used a rule-based method.
+It is the result of a research project published in the ACM Transactions on Asian and Low-Resource Language Information Processing (TALLIP) and can be downloaded here: [https://dl.acm.org/citation.cfm?id=3278623](https://dl.acm.org/citation.cfm?id=3278623)

 ### Usage
 The script can be used in command-line or directly by importing the `Wergor class` in your codes.